-Since the driver refused to take a breathalyzer test, police arrested him and took him to a hospital where a blood test was performed which proved that he had been driving while under the influence.
+Since the driver refused to take a breathalyzer test, the police arrested him and took him to a hospital where a blood test was performed which proved that he had been driving while under the influence.
 Meanwhile, despite his doctor’s best efforts, the motorcycle accident victim died from extensive internal injuries.

 The drunk driver, who had been driving a company SUV at the time of the accident, was convicted of a felony DUI and was sentenced to 12 years in prison and was also sued by the widow of the victim.